isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-for-lower-back-pain/index.md

 Vionic Womens Walker Classic Shoes is a podiatrist designed to support your feet. - Has excellent lightweight EVA midsole to absorb shock thereby reducing pressure or pain in your joints and lower back.
 The firm heel counter and sturdy midfoot shank offer additional support.
 These Womens Shoes feature complete leather uppers with a lightweight midsole to give you the comfort and flexibility you need while walking.

-The sturdy rubber outsole offers excellent traction and stability which makes it slip-resistant on all surfaces. - Furthermore, the [shoe](https://pestpolicy.com/best-walking-shoes-for-high-arches/) features heel italic technology which helps to realign your feet and give appropriate arch support helping to relieve aches or pains linked to overpronation.
+The sturdy rubber outsole offers excellent traction and stability which makes it slip-resistant on all surfaces. - Furthermore, the [shoe](https://pestpolicy.com/best-walking-shoes-for-high-arches/)features heel italic technology which helps to realign your feet and give appropriate arch support helping to relieve aches or pains linked to overpronation.

 Those suffering from lower back pain will significantly benefit from these shoes.
 You can walk around all day wearing this footwear without joint or lower back pains. **Shock-Absorbing Mid-Sole ** The midsole of this Vionic Womens shoe is designed to offer shock absorption and excellent cushioning. - Therefore, your feet get the needed stability required to walk all day.